 In 1978 Karl was a cabaret artiste and promoter.
 Since then he has worked in the Commonwealth Public Service, for the shipping industry and as a senior manager with a global container terminal operator.
 He has two published novels and is working on three more together with two volumes of historical commentary including one on 1978.
 He has two degrees in Byzantine history with one focusing on the contrast between public and private morality in 6th century Constantinople.

-Sandra is now retired, having had a number of roles within State and Commonwealth Government agencies over the last 30 years, primarily focused on support for members of the community experiencing difficulty maintaining access to essential services.
+Sandra recently retired, having had a number of roles within State and Commonwealth Government agencies over the last 30 years, primarily focused on support for members of the community experiencing difficulty maintaining access to essential services.
+Her two pugs, Max & Boston, are thrilled to have her at home to play during the day.

 Apart from commitment over the decades to queer activism and to commemorating Mardi Gras history, Ken has worked as a mail sorter, in disability services, in HIV, and since 1994, with the international solidarity agency of the ACTU, Union Aid Abroad – APHEDA.